-- Report the damage to your insurance company as soon as it is possible.
+- Report the damage to your insurance company as soon as you possibly can.

-- Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are complete.
+- Is your house safe?
+Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You have suffered a water loss.
-While you are waiting for help to arrive, listed below are some tips to help deal with the damage:
+While you are waiting for help to arrive, below are some tips to help deal with the damage:

-- Water Source: It is very important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.
+- Water Source: It is important to turn off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Dispose of as much standing water as possible, using towels or a mop.
-(Don’t use a vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using towels or a mop.
+(Don’t use the vacuum cleaner.)

-- Carpeting: Blot soaked carpet with clean, white towels.
+- Carpeting: Blot wet carpeting with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet if possible.
+- Carpets: Avoid walking or tracking on carpet when possible.
 Do not use ”DIY” home carpet cleaners.

-- Walls/Ceilings: Don’t wipe or attempt to wash ceilings or other absorbent surfaces.
+- Ceilings/Walls: Don’t wipe or attempt to wash ceilings or other absorbent surfaces.

-- Doors: Shut all doors in affected areas to limit smoke odors as much as possible.
+- Doors: Close doors in affected areas to focus smoke odors as much as possible.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.

-If your business or home has been damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your home or business is damaged by water, fire, mold, storm or other disaster, Call Paul!